europace/unterlagen-api/README.md

 # Unterlagen API

-Provide transfer of the customer proofs to the advisor and product provider.
+Provide transfer of the customer proofs to the advisor and loan provider.

 ----
 ![advisor](https://img.shields.io/badge/-advisor-lightblue)